-Anxi Iron Goddess of Mercy Floral Oolong (Tie Guan Ying) True Origin
+Anxi Iron Goddess of Mercy Tie Guan Ying Floral Oolong

 Tie Guan Ying is one of the most revered and sought after oolong teas in China.
-Sourced directly from the master Zhou in Anxi, Fujian province, this tea has strong floral fragrance and delightful complex taste.
+Sourced directly from the master Zhou in Anxi, Fujian province, this tea has high floral fragrance, smooth and delightful complex taste.
 Oolong tea has many health benefits, most known as skinny tea.

 Tie Guan Ying is one of the most revered and sought after oolong teas in China.
 It is named for the Chinese Goddess of Mercy, Guan Yin, based on a legend.
 A magnificent tea, not just because of its unique name, but also for its strong floral fragrance and delightfully complex taste.
 However, the making of Tie Guan Ying is very complex, involving as many as eight steps.
 This tea is harvested in Autumn, in De Qing of Anxi county, Fujian province.
 Tie Guan Ying produced from the autumn harvest produces a stronger fragrance than the tea produced in the spring.
 This tea is hand-rolled into small, jade colored balls.

 High quality Tie Guan Ying presents three distinctive qualities: fragrance, fullness, and aftertaste.
 The caffeine level of Tie Guan Ying is stronger than green tea, but lower than black tea which is ideal for delivering moderate and consistent levels of energy, both in the morning and afternoon.

 Harvest time: October 2017

 Food Pairing: This tea pairs well with seafood, savory food, Chinese dumplings and other traditional Chinese dishes, light desserts.